KnownStormChaser/master-weather-model-list/models/ensemble_models/global/uk/mogreps-g.md

 The ensemble distribution is structurally distinctive: 17 perturbed members + 1 control are produced **per cycle** for forecast distribution, but the underlying data assimilation runs an **ensemble of 44 perturbed members** under a hybrid four-dimensional ensemble-variational (En-4DEnVar) scheme — the first operational atmospheric ensemble in the world to apply hybrid 4DEnVar to each of its analysis members (since December 2019).

 The current operational version is part of **Operational Suite 47 (OS47)**, implemented on 21 January 2026 — the Met Office's first major science upgrade in over three years and the first run on its new Microsoft Azure-based supercomputer.
-OS47 extended MOGREPS-G's forecast range from 7d 6h to 10 days.
+OS47 extended MOGREPS-G's distributed forecast range from **T+198 (8 d 6 h) to T+246 (10 d 6 h)**, verified against live open data.

 ---